HenrySaya/alx-low_level_programming/0x12-singly_linked_lists/README.md

 ## 0-print_list.c
 This file is of a function that prints all the elements of a list_t list. list_t is the data structure I employed to create the single linked list.
-This file was tested against the 0-main.c file after compilation and in this function we used the printf.
+This file was tested against the 0-main.c file after compilation and in this function we used the printf

+## 1-list_len.c
+This file contains a function that returns the number of elements in a linked list_t list Tested and compiled with 1-main.c file that is in the test folder.